cognizone/ng-cognizone/README.md

 Visit [Nx Cloud](https://nx.app/) to learn more.

+## Migrating from v3.3 to v3.4

+- cz-select: to pass a dedicated ngTemplate to display options, need to give it the #optionTpl identifier to not overlap with cz-label transclusion when used.

 ## Migrating from v2 to v3

 - JsonModel and related types, services and utilities have been moved to @cognizone/json-model, so this library need to be added and imports need to be adapted